-Philip Grime is an ecologist who studies the role of plants within ecosystems with a special focus on how changes in land use and climate effect vegetation.
-Philip is best known for developing a method of classifying plants according to their genetics and evolutionary strategies.
+Philip Grime was an ecologist who studied the role of plants within ecosystems with a special focus on how changes in land use and climate effect vegetation.
+Philip was best known for developing a method of classifying plants according to their genetics and evolutionary strategies.

 In 1979, Philip published Plant Strategies and Vegetation Processes, an invaluable reference book for researchers in the areas of plant, animal and community ecology, as well as conservation and land management.
 In 2013, the Journal of Ecology published a collection of Philip's most influential papers in a special virtual issue, for which he wrote a blog post and recorded a podcast interview.